mpyne-navy/dsb-report/dsb-report.md

 better speed transfer of the technology to the DoD and civilian practitioners.

-### The program is organized as uncoordinated activities; many are executed by part-time volunteers. {#the-program-is-organized-as-uncoordinated-activities-many-are-executed-by-part-time-volunteers. .unnumbered}
+### The program is organized as uncoordinated activities; many are executed by part-time volunteers.

 An independent committee explores each activity area; little communication relates the committee actions.
 For example, there is insufficient integration of the activities of the business practices area with each of the technical areas.

-### STARS needs better coordination with the Services, the Software Engineering Institute, AJPO, DARPA’s Strategic Computing Program and the Strategic Defense Initiative. {#stars-needs-better-coordination-with-the-services-the-software-engineering-institute-ajpo-darpas-strategic-computing-program-and-the-strategic-defense-initiative. .unnumbered}
+### STARS needs better coordination with the Services, the Software Engineering Institute, AJPO, DARPA’s Strategic Computing Program and the Strategic Defense Initiative.

 All these programs have interlocking interests and development programs.
 Links have not been carefully established for the input of Service needs